 After a year, the project was realized.
-The members of BUFAIDA planted a total of 32 hectares of mix endemic species of (Shorea contorta / negrosensis), yakal (Shorea astylosa), bagonito (Xanthostemon verdugonianus).
-These trees widely grow in the area thus people collected their wildlings, grow it back in the nursery, and planted in the delineated plantation area.
+The members of BUFAIDA planted a total of 32 hectares of mix endemic species of lauaan (Shorea contorta / negrosensis), yakal (Shorea astylosa), bagonito (Xanthostemon verdugonianus).
+These trees widely grow in the area thus people collected their wildlings, grow it back in the nursery, and planted it in the delineated plantation area.

 DENR-CENRO Dolores, Eastern Samar was instrumental in the delineation of the area because the PO sought assistance from them during the ocular survey to mark the area to be planted.
 They also conducted monitoring during and after the establishment of the plantation.
 The members of BUFAIDA expressed their gratitude to the project because it did not only contribute to the protection and conservation of the biodiversity in the area, it also created employment for the community.
 The established plantation will become the mother trees in the future and create habitat for various flora and fauna species in the area.
 This is critical because the area is also one of the conservation sites and sanctuary for the protection of the Philippine eagle.